-The Government will today publish a Command Paper in advance of its proposed Freedom of Information (FOI) legislation.
+On 10th February 2015 Her Majesty's Government of Gibraltar published a Command Paper in advance of its proposed Freedom of Information (FOI) legislation.
 This legislation is in line with the GSLP/Liberal Government's many commitments to transparency and openness.